BSNDAN/Airplane_ML/README.md

 ## Manipulation to be done directly on the computer environment :
-If you are using a Google collab for the neural network model and you want to reload the model on a Jupyter lab, you have to proceed in the same way :
+If you want to reload the model on local, you have to proceed in the same way :

 1. From an anaconda prompt, create a new environnement [conda create --name airplane python=3.8] [conda install pandas tensorflow scikit-learn seaborn pillow]
 2. Activate this environnement [conda activate airplane]